Add the above cartoon to your website (copy/paste the following HTML code):

 Where did the initial settlers come from?

 Records show some 57 million people initially came to the US since the year 1607 from different parts of the world.
-Out of which 10 million only passed through the US enroute to another destination.
-Other records are available with the US statistics bureau.
+Out of which 10 million only passed through the US en route to another destination.
+Other records are available from the US statistics bureau.
 Where there are records available for larger migrations from different countries.